 Take a wander in the parks of Benidorm.

-Between the old town and the new, this park houses two amphitheatres which are used for shows and cultural events.
+Between the old town and the new, this park houses two amphitheaters which are used for shows and cultural events.

 Parque de Elche

-The Benidorm Flea Market is like a car boot sale without the cars.
-It’s busiest on a Sunday but it also opens on a Thursday and Friday.
+The Benidorm Flea Market (El Cisne Market Benidorm) is like a car boot sale without cars.
+It’s busiest on Sundays but it also opens on Thursdays and Friday.
 It’s easy to get to – the number 10 bus stops right outside, or if you’re driving head for Benisol Camping.
 If you’re looking for a bargain, you’ll need to be there not long after it opens at 0730-0800, but the crowds start to arrive around 1100.

-If you’re a fan of the now 10-year-old Benidorm TV show you can head to some of the sights seen in the show.
-The Morgan’s Tavern is a popular venue and the Hotel Sol Pelicanos is where the show is based.
+If you’re a fan of the now 10-year-old Benidorm TV show you can head to some of the sights seen in the show and visit the filming locations.
+The Morgan’s Tavern is a popular venue and the Hotel Sol Pelicanos is the hotel in the Benidorm TV series.
+Much of the sightseeing in Benidorm is based on the TV program and the hotel and bar related to the Benidorm TV series are some of the interesting places to visit in Benidorm.

-Probably the most famous cabaret on the Costa Blanca you’ll find flamenco dancers, gymnasts, trapeze artist and lots and lots of sequins.
+Probably the most famous cabaret on the Costa Blanca is at the Benidorm Palace.
+You’ll find flamenco dancers, gymnasts, trapeze artists, and lots and lots of sequins.
 There are also singers, comedians and magicians, a laser show and dancing.
+You can reserve a ticket to the Benidorm Palace here (your ticket comes with a free drink too!)

 Go to the Benidorm Circus